scientist-softserv/iiif_print/README.md

 * configuring how the manifest canvases are sorted in the viewer
 * adding metadata fields to the manifest with faceted search links and external links
 * excluding specified work types to be found in the catalog search
+* external IIIF image urls that work with services such as AWS

 A complete list of features can be found [here](https://github.com/scientist-softserv/iiif_print/wiki/Features-List).